-Licensees and Staff should make themselves aware of current relevant legislation and guidance which affects both staff and dog welfare as well as to ensure full compliance.
+Licensees and Staff should make themselves aware of current relevant legislation and guidance relevant to dog welfare.

 Licence Condition Guidance 8.1 Other Current Relevant Legislation & Codes of Practice a.
-Licence holders and staff must also be aware of current Animal Welfare and Dog Breeding legislation to enable full compliance with the conditions.
+Licence holders and staff must be aware of current Animal Welfare and Dog Breeding legislation to enable full compliance with the conditions.
 List of current relevant legislation The Docking of Working Dogs' Tails (Wales) Regulations 2007 (SI 2007/1028 (W.95)).
-Dangerous dogs Act 1991 (as amended) Breeding and Sale of Dogs (Welfare) Act 1999 Pet Animals Act 1951 Animal Welfare Act 2006 Code of Practice for the Welfare of Dogs - Welsh Assembly Government Breeding of Dogs Act 1973 Control of Dogs Order 1992 The Breeding of Dogs (Licensing Records) Regulations 1999 The Animal Welfare (Electronic Collars) (Wales) Regulations 2010 No. 943 (W. 97) Welfare of Animals (Transport) (Wales) Order 2007
+Dangerous dogs Act 1991 (as amended) Breeding and Sale of Dogs (Welfare) Act 1999 Pet Animals Act 1951 Animal Welfare Act 2006 Code of Practice for the Welfare of Dogs - Welsh Government Breeding of Dogs Act 1973 Control of Dogs Order 1992 The Breeding of Dogs (Licensing Records) Regulations 1999 The Animal Welfare (Electronic Collars) (Wales) Regulations 2010 No. 943 (W. 97) Welfare of Animals (Transport) (Wales) Order 2007